What things look like in the rest of the world

 In a number of places the process has, however, slowed down.
 The reason is often that this is a difficult question politically and socially and reactions are encountered in neighbouring communities.
 The technology exists but not the dialogue that is needed to obtain the acceptance.

 No solution in the USA

 In a major nuclear power country like France the issue has been complex as well.
 Here the main approach is to reprocess spent nuclear fuel.
 But a geological final repository is needed to deal with both spent nuclear fuel and the highly radioactive residue from reprocessing.
-The government-owned radioactive waste management agency Andra hopes to be able to apply for a permit to construct one in a clay deposit in the Meuse district in 2019.
+The government-owned radioactive waste management agency Andra hopes to be able to apply for a permit to construct one in a clay deposit in the Meuse district.